onlogic/openbmc-onlogic-power-control/docs/README.md

     ```
     bitbake -c devshell onlogic-power-control
     ```
-1. In another terminal make sure the `onlogic-power-control\@0.service` is stopped on your development board.
-Copying the files over will fail if they're in use.
+1. In another terminal, make sure the `onlogic-power-control@0.service` is stopped on your board if it's in use.

+or
     ```
     ssh root@${BOARD_IP}
     systemctl stop onlogic-power-control\@0